CADs Having Trouble with RBC/CBC Blood Testing

 Unfortunately they will not take Marilyn on an out patient basis.
 To do a CBC/RBC through an ER visit (which she has done on occasion) costs thousands of dollars.
 We have had to go that route on two occasions.

-Her Hematologist used the same information (Plasma Replacement Process) at a second hospital that set up a special outpatient account so Marilyn could walk in as an out-patient for a blood test.
-Why this is so difficult is way beyond me.
+Her Hematologist used the same information (Plasma Replacement Process) at a second hospital that set up a special outpatient account.
+So Marilyn can walk in as an out-patient for a blood test.
+Why this is so difficult is way beyond my thinking.

 Someone is finally just now listening and taking the time to get involved.
 Things shouldn’t be this way.
 But it sometimes takes that special person, or special doctor to perhaps open that door for you.